 IKAS is an independent institution financed partially by public means, while private clients cover the costs related to their accreditation.
 It was established in 2005 and is supervised by a board of directors, including representatives from the Danish Health Authority, Danish Regions, the Ministry of Interior and Health, Local Government Denmark, The Association of Danish Pharmacies, and The Danish Chamber of Commerce, representing private hospitals.
 The first accreditation surveys were conducted in late 2009 in pharmacies and 2010 in hospitals.

-IKAS offers a range of accreditation programmes, tailored for private hospitals, community pharmacies, ambulance services, community health care, primary care physicians (general practice), specialist physicians practicing outside of a hospital setting, chiropractors, chiropodists, physiotherapists and clinically practicing psychologists.
+IKAS offers a range of accreditation programmes, tailored for private hospitals, community pharmacies, ambulance services, community health care, specialist physicians practicing outside of a hospital setting, chiropodists, physiotherapists and clinically practicing psychologists.
 Standards have been developed and endorsed for dentists and dental hygienists, but a decision on potential launch of an accreditation programme awaits political clarification of the future organization of dental care for adults.
+All chiropractors and (with a few well-defined exceptions) all general practitioners (family medicine) have completed an accreditation cycle.

 A new accreditation programme is developed, when the parties involved in providing publically financed healthcare in the sector in question have made the decision to launch such a programme and have agreed on the overall framework, including the economic framework.
-As an example, the programme for general practitioners was launched based on a clause in the agreement between the Organisation of General Practitioners in Denmark and the Danish Regions, regulating provision of general primary care medicine.
-The programme for private hospitals enables the regions to fulfill their regulatory duty to ensure the quality of services provided at their expense; while access to public hospitals is free, citizens have a statutory right to free care in the private sector, if the public sector cannot deliver timely care.
+As an example, the programme for specialist physician practices is based on a clause in the agreement between the Organization of Specialist Physician Practitioners in Denmark and the Danish Regions, regulating provision of specialist physician services.